 We have been simultaneously assessed at the highest Maturity Level – ML5 – as per the CMMI (Capability Maturity Model Integration, standard defined by the Carnegie Mellon University of the USA.
 Our elegant Quality Management System has components for improving itself and has the essence of high maturity practices with the statistical prediction methodologies demanded by CMMI-Dev V1.3 only at higher maturity levels.
 And, without resting on our laurels, the constant striving continues towards yet higher peaks of excellence.

 For customers who have multi-domain engagements with the NeST Group, our group company, SFO Technologies also has similar certifications, including certain domain specific ones.
-The Automotive domain has been certified with ISO 26262 in 2014 and 16949 in 2016.
-The QMS is also compliant with the requirements defined in ISO 13485 for the Healthcare, TL9000 for the communication and ASPICE for the automotive domain.
+The Automotive domain has been certified with ISO 26262, TS 16949:2009 and 13485:2016, The QMS is also compliant with the requirements defined in TL9000 for the communication and ASPICE for the automotive domain.

 With all these certification-compliant best practices enshrined in our QMS, NeST IT process is well equipped for delivering quality products to the customers.
 The project management process is well defined with the principles of project planning, project monitoring and control, risk management, configuration management and metrics analysis.
 The projects are executed as per the different software development methodologies, both generic like waterfall, iterative and incremental models and custom defined workflows as per the project characteristics.
 The Quality and Testing team ensures that the process defined by the QMS is implemented in the project through auditing methodologies and requirements are implemented as demanded by the customer through well defined testing methodologies.